hmcts/chart-nodejs/README.md

 ```

 ## Language Settings
-Language has been set to none on this chart to enable us to update this but avoid every team having to do a changeover from chart-nodejs to chart-base,
+Language has been set to none on this chart to allow teams to continue to use this chart,
-any new apps are expected to use chart-base with language set to java/nodejs etc.
+however any new apps are expected to use chart-base with language set to java/nodejs etc.
 ```yaml
 language: none
 ```